plsong/ubuntu-github/README.md

 # ubuntu-github
-this reoposis my guide to how to use github on ubuntu
+this reopos is my guide to how to use github on ubuntu demo.py and pic.jpg is test file.

-# END
+#未完待续